 Stretching for 30 minutes before participating in sports in growing children can prevent injury.

-Spondylolisthesis is an overuse spine injury in children, usually assocated with Hyperextension.
-Hyperextension usually happens when a child is playing or participating in sports, and their spine will be forced backwards, into an exaggerated arch.
+Spondylolisthesis is an overuse spine injury in children, usually associated with Hyperextension.
+Hyperextension usually happens when a child is playing or participating in sports, and their spine will be forced backward, into an exaggerated arch.
 When this happens frequently it can cause a slipped vertebrae or Spondylolisthesis.
-It is becoming more common among children who play sports such as gymnastics, football or wrestling.
+It is becoming more common among children who play sports such as gymnastics, football, or wrestling.
 Overuse injuries in children who play sports have been increasing over the years as children play longer than just a season and more competitively.

 Spondylolisthesis is a condition in which one of the bones of the spine (vertebrae) slips out of place.
 The slipped vertebrae slips off in front of the vertebra below it.
 If it slips too much, the bone can press on a nerve causing pain in the lower back.
 Severe pressure on the nerves may also cause bladder dysfunction.

 Spondylolisthesis is a not uncommon cause of back pain in teens.
 Teens often begin showing symptoms during a growth spurt.
 Overuse in sports that strain the lower back can contribute to a slipped vertebrae.
-Warm up and stretching, especially during the growing years, is vitally important to keeping your spine healthy.
+Warm-up and stretching, especially during the growing years, are vitally important to keeping your spine healthy.

 Treating spondylolisthesis depends on several factors:

 - Age and overall health of the child

 Treatment is most often conservative.
 A more severe condition of spondylolisthesis may require surgery.